Software Toolchain¶

 If you already have some version of opam installed in your system, but

-your OCaml version is different than 4.14.1
+your OCaml version is different than 4.14.1 (you can check it by executing

-), please, update your set up and install the necessary
+ocamlc --version), please, update your set up and install the necessary

 packages as follows: